hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/03_DGE_count_normalization.md

 ### 3. Generate the Mov10 normalized counts

-The next step is to normalize the count data in order to be able to make fair gene comparisons both within and between samples.
+The next step is to normalize the count data in order to be able to make fair gene comparisons between samples.

 <img src="../img/slide5_DGE.png" width="400">

-Remember, that there are other factors that are proportional to the read counts in addition to the gene expression that we are interested in.
-To generate these size factors we can use the `estimateSizeFactors()` function:
+To perform the **median of ratios method** of normalization, DESeq2 has a single `estimateSizeFactors()` function that will generate size factors for us:

 ```r
 dds <- estimateSizeFactors(dds)